4 Steps Of A Successful Sales Process

 Evaluation: At this stage, there should be some chemistry on both sides of the table.
 The prospect should have an idea on your pricing, and you should have a feeling for what kind of solution they need and how your company can deliver it to them.
 Your team should have done due diligence and most of your scoping should be complete.
 During the evaluation stage, you finalize your plan details, including any bill of materials.
 If you've done your homework and believe that your prospect is well qualified, you should feel confident that the deal will close.
 It's time to move to the decision phase.

 Decision: This is the where the rubber hits the road.
-Once the evaluations have been finalized, you can begin to answer "buy in questions" ( to learn more about buy in questions, please watch this video from the Boiler Room, beginning at 0:30).
+Once the evaluations have been finalized, you can begin to answer "buy in questions".
 This is also the time to forward any additional educational materials and coordinate reference calls from your best customers.
 While technology makes life easier for many things, I advise against emailing your final proposal.
 While this may work great for customers with whom you have a long standing relationship, it's not the right strategy for new prospects.
 Once the proposal is in their hands, you have lost all your leverage, and your prospect has the upper hand.

 If you've done your job right by Connecting with the prospect and building trust, Qualifying them properly so you know it's a good fit, and creating a solid solution for the prospect during the Evaluation period, then there should be no surprises at the Decision point.
 By managing each stage of the process, your sales team answers any questions and solves any problems along the way, so you can be confident that you will close the deal.